HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 *Observations:*

-- No errors observed and no pods restarts during the test
+- No errors observed and no pods restarts during the test.

 - Total average response time, total throughput and Event loop lag for Ring API pod improved significantly.

-- Top 5 requests with higher response time are from DAM rendering and WCM inital page request
+- Top 5 requests with higher response time are from DAM rendering and WCM inital page request.